ntnu-arl/yolo_trt_ros/README.md

 $ ./convert_yolo_trt
 ```

-- Input the appropriate arguments
+- Input the appropriate arguments:
+   - *input_shape* is the input shape of the yolo network
+   - *max_batch_size* is the maximum batch size of the TensorRT engine.
+The resulting engine will be able to infer images with a batch size smaller or equal than *max_batch_size*.
+For example, if *max_batch_szie* is set to 8, the resulting engine will be able to infer images with a batch size of 1, 2, 4 and 8.
+A runtime batch size equal to the *max_batch_size* will yield optimal performances.
+Smaller runtime batch sizes will work but with a sub-optimal framerate.
+   If you are sure of the batch size you will use at runtime, set *max_batch_size* to this value.
+This will yield optimal performances.
+If you are unsure about your runtime batch size, set *max_batch_size* to a large power of 2.
-- This conversion might take awhile
+- This conversion might take a while
-- The optimised TensorRT engine would now be saved as yolov3-416.trt / yolov3-416.trt
+- The optimised TensorRT engine would now be saved as yolov3-416.trt (if 416 is the input shape)

 If convert_yolo_trt script doesn't work, create the weights manually:

 ```
 $ cd ${HOME}/catkin_ws/src/yolo_trt_ros/yolo
 ```
-**Please name the yolov3.weights and yolov3.cfg file as follows:
+**Please name the yolov3.weights and yolov3.cfg file as follows:**
 - yolov3-416.weights
 - yolov3-416.cfg
 (replace 416 with your network input shape: '288', '416' or '608')